Amanda Bergner, MS, CGC

 Assistant Professor of Genetic Counseling, Department of Medicine

 Course Director: Genetics, Genomics, and Society; Cancer Genetics Internship

 Fieldwork Supervisor: Cancer Genetics

-I am an ABGC board-certified genetic counselor with 20 years of experience.
+I am an ABGC board-certified genetic counselor with over 20 years of experience.
 I completed my genetic counseling graduate education at Sarah Lawrence College where my thesis focused on the religious ethics of BRCA1 and BRCA2 testing in the Orthodox Jewish population.
 I also completed a masters in public health at King’s College London where my research explored public interest in direct-to-consumer genetic testing.
 I have worked in many settings, including prenatal, pediatric, and cancer genetics, as well as in clinical research in Alzheimer disease.
 I have also served as a course director for Practice of Medicine at King’s College London, offering a comparative look at medicine and healthcare in the US and the UK.
 These opportunities have given me an appreciation of genetics across the lifespan and around the world.
 Over the years, I have served as a clinical supervisor and research mentor for many genetic counseling graduate students.
 I currently hold a leadership position in the Collaborative Group of the Americas-Inherited Gastrointestinal Cancers and provide clinical genetic counseling for individuals and family members with inherited susceptibility to cancer.